openedx/open-edx-proposals/oeps/oep-0021-proc-deprecation.rst

 -  Proposed

-   -  Include target dates for each subsequent step
+   -  Include target dates for each subsequent step.

 -  Communicated

-   -  Include link to communication on edx-code
+   -  Include link to communication on edx-code.

    -  Accept feedback/input from community until target date for “Deprecated”.

    -  Adjust target dates, as needed.

--  Deprecated (synonym for accepted?)
+-  Accepted

-   -  Include links to PRs marking code as deprecated.
+   -  Community feedback has been addressed and there is alignment on timeline.

--  Under Migration
+-  Deprecated

-   -  Include links to documentation, management commands or other mechanisms by which open edX instances should migrate over to the replacing technology.
+   - Marked as deprecated according to the [Mark-for-Deprecation] section below.

--  Begun Removal
+-  Removing

    -  Include link to communication on edx-code, with a reminder of the removal.